Bart Gunn: Brawl for All and departure (1998–1999)

-In 1998, Bart Gunn participated in the WWF's shootfight tournament, the Brawl for All.
+In July 1998, Bart Gunn participated in the WWF's shootfight tournament, the Brawl for All.
 Gunn faced tag partner Bob Holly in the first round, and was declared the winner on points.
-Gunn next defeated "Dr. Death" Steve Williams, with a surprising knockout.
+Gunn next defeated "Dr. Death" Steve Williams, with a surprising knockout on August 24.
 Utilizing his enormous brute strength, Gunn defeated The Godfather in the semi-finals, and Bradshaw in the finals to win the tournament.

 According to his interview in the Dark Side of the Ring episode on Brawl For All, he sat home for months following this after being told by Vince Russo that WWF creative had nothing for him at the time.
 Despite this, while still under WWF contract Gunn would sign with All Japan Pro Wrestling in October 1998, wrestling there for three months up until January 1999.
+During this time he also worked in the independent circuit.

 After returning to WWF television in February 1999, the WWF sent him to be trained by Ray Rinaldi (notable for training Marc Mero) for a WrestleMania match against Eric "Butterbean" Esch.
 Gunn would then briefly feud with both Holly and Williams, both angry at having been beaten in the tournament, the latter masking himself and pushing Gunn off a stage to prevent him from winning the WWF Hardcore Championship from Holly.
 At WrestleMania XV, Esch brutally knocked out Gunn in 35 seconds.
 Polchlopek was soon after released by WWF.